day8/re-frame/docs/EPs/0002-ReframeInstances.md

        use them, and then throw them away.
   2. when **different** re-frame apps need to coexist on the one page.

-Simplicity is a must.
-The more advanced features are nice to have.
+While the more advanced features are nice to have, simplicity is a must.

-So, the challenge here is to facilitate these harder, more complicated usecases but, in the process, to not lose the currently simplicity which is enjoyed most of the time.
+So, the challenge here is to facilitate these more complicated usecases but, in the process, to not lose the currently simplicity which is enjoyed most of the time.

 ### Global State As A Frame